antoniofull/thexpatmagazine.com/src/pages/blog/2020-03-23-how-to-work-from-home-and-be-productive.md

 title: How to work from home and be productive
 date: 2020-03-24T09:27:00.000Z
 description: >+
-  Duirng the last years we have heard more and more about Working From Home (WFH) and in the last period, due to the spread of COVID-19, this opportunity became a reality for almost everyone.
+  During the last years we have heard more and more about Working From Home (WFH) and in the last period, due to the spread of COVID-19, this opportunity became a reality for almost everyone.